 Miles or points earned by airlines are typically best used on the said airline (or partner airlines) and don’t have a lot of flexibility.
 Using SW as an example again, you can use points for reward flights, magazines, car rentals, hotels, and some merchandise.
-The issue is that using your airline miles or points for things other than flights typically don’t give you the best value (we will discuss the value of points later on in this post).
-Hotels have a similar set up to airlines, where you earn points by dollars spent or nights stayed in their properties.
+The issue is that using your airline miles or points for things other than flights typically doesn’t give you the best value (we will discuss the value of points later on in this post).
+Hotels have a similar setup to airlines, where you earn points by dollars spent or nights stayed in their properties.

 Co-branded credit cards, such as the Southwest Airlines card or American Airlines card, are great for people who are looking for specific redemptions, are loyal to a particular airline/hotel chain, or want added benefits to their loyalty programs.
 For those involved in travel hacking, these types of cards become an integral part of your card arsenal.